RedisLabs/redislabs-docs/content/rc/security/vpc-peering.md

 1. You can provide up to five VPC CIDRs.

     {{< note >}}
-    Multiple VPC CIDRs are not yet supported by the Redis Cloud TerraForm provider.
-Any additional CIDRs that are defined through the Redis Cloud console will be removed by TerraForm.
+    The [Redis Cloud Terraform provider](https://registry.terraform.io/providers/RedisLabs/rediscloud/latest/docs) currently supports one VPC CIDR.
+Additional CIDRs defined by the console will be removed by Terraform.
     {{< /note >}}

     To add multiple VPC CIDRs: